 Step one: Begin by completing the general application.
 When asked which scholarship program you are applying to, click the box for "Emergency."
 Finish your general application by clicking the "submit" button at the bottom of the screen.

-Note: If you already completed your general application as part of the process for applying to other LSA scholarship opportunities, simply return to your general application and follow the steps above to gain access to the LSA Emergency Scholarship application.
+Note: If you already completed your general application as part of the process for applying to other LSA scholarship opportunities, simply return to your general application and follow the steps above to gain access to the LSA Emergency Fund application.

-COVID-19 Frequently Asked Questions
+Frequently Asked Questions

 When can I expect a decision on my application?

-How will Emergency Scholarship awards be disbursed?
+How will the Emergency Fund awards be disbursed?